 Tributes pour in for Sen. John McCain, remembered as a 'true American hero'

-Following the death of Sen. John McCain Saturday, tributes poured in from both Republicans and Democrats as well as family for the war hero who survived five years as a prisoner of war but finally succumbed to brain cancer.
+Following the death of Sen. John McCain Saturday, tributes poured in from both Republicans and Democrats as well as family for the war hero who survived five years as a prisoner of war but finally succumbed to brain cancer on Saturday.

 The wife of Sen. McCain, Cindy McCain, said on twitter “My heart is broken.”